zestar90/Simulation_dataset_MCS_Lu/README.md

 Monirvaghefi, Z., Asgarian, B.

-*A Scenario-Based Framework for District-Scale Seismic Risk Assessment: Application to Tehran, Iran.*
+*A Data-Driven Framework for Scenario-Based District-Scale Seismic Risk Assessment and Risk Profiling: Application to Tehran, Iran.*

 Submitted to the Journal of Earthquake Engineering.